“I’m Depressed; What Causes Happiness?”

 I realize yours is a very serious question, and having walked through deep depression with our son several years ago, I would be the LAST person to give you the cliché of “read your Bible and pray more.”

 Sometimes, depression is caused by a brain chemical imbalance.
 In that case, medications are the best way to adjust the brain chemistry.
 Sometimes, depression is caused by unconfessed sin.
-That needs to be faced, repented of, and confessed.
+That needs to be faced, repented of, and confessed, both to God and to other people.
 Sometimes, depression is caused by loss and sorrow.
 The way out of that kind of depression is to embrace the grieving process.
 That means facing and feeling the pain of loss and grief so that you can let go of it.
 (That also means crying, yelling, journaling one’s feelings, or all of the above.)

 One very wise person has said that an intrinsic part of happiness is having something to look forward to.
 I have found this to be true.